Keeping control of all of the plant and animal pests in our region is such a major undertaking that the Northland Regional Council needs your help.

 - effect on the values being protected.

 Maintenance will be the responsibility of individual landowners but may be assisted or co-ordinated by a community group.
-Landowners within the Control Area will be required to undertake maintenance work or ensure pests are at levels that are contained in the management plan.
+Landowners within the Control Area will be required to undertake maintenance work or ensure pests are at levels that are agreed to in the management plan.

 - The area needs to be defendable to minimise reinvasion (using open land, rivers or the sea as buffer zones).